 There are earlier and later options, both requiring short detours.
 The first is The Volunteer (01306-730985) in Sutton Abinger, after 10 km‡.
 It serves food until 2.30pm (3pm Sun, all day Sat) and has a small patio and garden.
 The other is the Stephan Langton, after 12½ km‡ (details as above).

-These establishments are all essentially country pub/restaurants and relatively up-market, with prices to match.
-Large groups should call ahead and might do better to share their custom among more than one place, if possible.
+These establishments are all relatively up-market country pub/restaurants, with prices to match.
+Large groups should call ahead and might do better to share their custom among more than one place.

 ‡ Distance from Dorking West.
 Add 1½ km from Dorking (Main).